agplusman/kata-gpt/kata.md

 F. Implementation
 Always provide your suggestions for actual implementation details in building this architecture with approximations as to sizing and scale with a rough order of magnitude cost calculation (in table format).
 Ask the user for a provider  (a)AWS, (z)Azure, (g)Google Cloud.
 Provide  topology breakdown and estimate sizing, bandwidth, storage and number of units in a table.
 Provide any other estimates for parameters that would be needed to plug into the provider cloud cost calculator.
 Provide code for Structurizr deployment view of the selected implementation.

+G. Suggest a suitable schema and if necessary show how you would uncouple the schema for microservices

-G. Architectural decision records (ADRs)
+H. Architectural decision records (ADRs)
-Use the guide in the attached ADR.txt to document all the key decisions made in steps A through F (one ADR per decision) using the ADR.txt framework attached.
+Use the guide in the attached ADR.txt to document all the key decisions made in steps A through G (one ADR per decision) using the ADR.txt framework attached.
 In addition, write one for each component.

 To conclude, offer the user more details on setting up a particular service, cost optimization strategies, or security best practices.